anthonymonori/website/_posts/2016-12-24-back-from-span15.md

 ## Keynote: Justin McGuirk, Design Museum (London)

 Justing gave a talk about privacy, in relation to (product) design.
-To make it a bit more interesting, he use *curtains* as an analogy to privacy in his talk - yes, you’ve read that right!
+To make it a bit more interesting, he used *curtains* as an analogy to privacy in his talk - yes, you’ve read that right!

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Speaking at Google&#39;s <a href="https://twitter.com/hashtag/SPAN15?src=hash">#SPAN15</a> conference shortly.
 Curious how my talk on Privacy 1.0 will go down (I&#39;m gonna talk about curtains).</p>&mdash; Justin McGuirk (@justinmcguirk) <a href="https://twitter.com/justinmcguirk/status/664779384407138304">November 12, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Let me re-assure you: it went down well.
 One interesting thought from the presentation was that sometimes we perceive something to be public, when it is actually private.
 Or we, as humans, want to be perceived open, but we are actually hiding behind closed curtains.
-Left me thinking for sure...

 ## Workshop #1: Digital Making For Kids